 Index Membership and Capital Structure: International Evidence

-Keywords: index membership, investor awareness, debt supply, capital structure
+Keywords: index membership, leverage, debt supply, cost of debt, capital structure

 JEL Classification: G14, G15, G32